-Year 2016 was following year in which market conditions of agricultural production have worsened.
-The index of prices relations ("price scissors") amounted to 99.0 in comparison of 97.3 in 2015.
-The decrease rate of agricultural prices of products sold by individual farmers was higher than the decrease rate of the average prices of goods and services purchased for the current agricultural production and investment purposes.
-Consumption of mineral fertilizers (NPK) per 1 ha of agricultural land in the farming year 2015/16 has increased in comparison to the previous period by 5.8% and amounted to 130.3 kg.
-There also has been reported an increase in the consumption of lime fertilizers.
-Average consumption of lime fertilizers amounted to approx. 68 kg per 1 ha of agricultural land against approx. 36 kg in 2015.
-[GUS R4 2017].
+In 2017, the market conditions of agricultural production significantly improved.
+The index of prices relations ("price gaps") was 110.0 against 99.0 in 2016.
+The dynamics of the price growth of agricultural products sold by private farms was clearly higher than the growth rate of average prices of goods and services purchased for current agricultural production and for purposes investment.
+In the 2016/17 farming year, the use of mineral fertilizers (NPK) per 1 ha of agricultural land increased by 7.6% in comparison to the previous period and amounted to 140.2 kg.
+After a sharp increase last year, the consumption of lime fertilizers decreased.
+Despite the decrease, the level of lime fertilization was higher than in the years covering the period after 2004.
+The average consumption of lime fertilizers amounted to approx. 53 kg per ha, compared to approx. 68 kg in 2015/16 [GUS R4 2018].

-Contribution of Agriculture in national emissions excluding LULUCF is about 7.6% in 2016.
-Among GHGs the highest contribution has $N_2O - 50.4\%$, then $CH_4 - 46.2\%$ and $CO_2 - 3.5\%$.
-The biggest share in GHG Agricultural emissions have 2 sectors: Agricultural soils - 43.7% and Enteric fermentation - 40.8%.
-Manure management is responsible for about 11.9% GHG emissions, liming and urea application respectively for 2.2 and 1.3%.
+Contribution of Agriculture in national emissions excluding LULUCF is about 7.7% in 2017.
+Among GHGs the highest contribution has in $N_2O-67.1\%$, then in $CH_4-29.2\%$ and insignificant share in $CO_2-0.3\%$.
+The biggest share in GHG Agricultural emissions have 2 sectors: Agricultural soils -44.7% and Enteric fermentation -40.3%.
+Manure management is responsible for about 12.0% GHG emissions, liming and urea application respectively for 1.6 and 1.3%.
 Share of CH_4 and N_2O emissions from Field burning of agricultural residues are minor - only about 0.1%.

 The review of trends by gases and subsectors are given in Figures 5.2-5.4.
-Carbon dioxide emissions in Agriculture sector come from liming and urea application - responsible for 64% and 36% respectively in 2016.
+Carbon dioxide emissions in Agriculture sector come from liming and urea application - responsible for 55% and 45% respectively in 2017.
 (Fig. 5.2).